mattmakai/fullstackpython.com/content/pages/04-web-development/15-web-design.markdown

   provides a high-level overview of many of the tools developers use in the browser and some other useful information on average salaries and where to search for front-end development jobs.

+* [Who Can Use](https://whocanuse.com/) shows how color contrast can affect different people with visual impairments and can help you improve your site's accessibility to these groups.